What is a vegetarian?

 Refer to our sample menu suggestions to get ideas about incorporating enough protein and other nutrients into your vegetarian diet.
 You can also look at vegetarian cookbooks or websites for more ideas.
 As always, make sure you consult with your doctor or dietitian before changing your diet to ensure you are eating enough of all the nutrients you need!

-*Menus are based on a 2000-calorie diet as an example.
-You may need more or less than this depending on your age and activity level.
+*You may need more or less than this depending on a multitude of factors, including your age and activity level.

 **Menu 1 illustrates use of a food (Total® cereal) that is fortified with 100% the recommended intake of vitamin B12 and the minerals zinc and iron, nutrients that are more difficult to get when a teen is not eating meat.
 On day two, it may be necessary to supplement intake with a standard Multivitamin.

 Vegetarian Sample Menu 1, vegan modifications in italics